 What does an Ambulance Dispatcher do?

-- Answer 9-1-1 telephone calls
+Answers 9-1-1 telephone calls

-- Determine from the caller the type of emergency and its location
+Determines from the caller the type of emergency and its location

-- Decide the appropriate emergency response based on agency policies and procedures
+Decides the appropriate emergency response based on agency policies and procedures

-- Relay information to the appropriate emergency or non-emergency service agency or agencies
+Relays information to the appropriate emergency or non-emergency service agency or agencies

-- Coordinate sending emergency response personnel
+Coordinates sending emergency response personnel

-- Give over-the-phone medical help and other instructions before emergency personnel get to the scene
+Gives over-the-phone medical help and other instructions before emergency personnel get to the scene

-- Synchronize responses with other area communication centers
+Synchronizes responses with other area communication centres

-- Keep detailed records about calls.
+Keeps detailed records about calls

-Dispatchers may monitor alarm systems, alerting law enforcement or fire personnel when a crime or fire occurs.
+Ambulance dispatchers may monitor alarm systems, alerting law enforcement or fire personnel when a crime or fire occurs.
 In some situations, dispatchers must work with people in other jurisdictions to share information or to transfer calls.

-Dispatchers must often give instructions on what to do before responders arrive.
+Ambulance dispatchers must often give instructions on what to do before responders arrive.
 Some dispatchers are trained to give medical help over the phone, For example, they might help someone give first aid until emergency medical services get to the scene.

 What is the workplace of an Ambulance Dispatcher like?